 Ronda, the city it is said to be equal part Art.

 If you have villa in Marbella with Costaloc, within an easy 45 minute drive history and Beauty, was in its heyday an impregnable fortress town situated on a pateau 780 meters hough in the southwest of Malaga province.

-Ronda is perched 780 metres high on a plateau with the peaks of Sierra de San Cristobal and Sierra de Grazalema clearly visible to a height of 1.640 metres.
+Ronda is perched 780 meters high on a plateau with the peaks of Sierra de San Cristobal and Sierra de Grazalema clearly visible to a height of 1.640 meters.
 Their high rainfall make it a natural habitat for many wild animals.

 Ronda is dominated by El Tajo, the world famous gorge over 700 metres high.

 It is said that in olden times convicted criminals were thrown over the gorge to certain death on the rocks below.

 The Royal Maestranza Bullring is one of the oldest in Spain and was a popular haunt of stars such as Ava Gadner, Errol Flynn and Orson Welles.

 OTHERS FAMOUS LANDMARKS TO VISIT..

 The house of the giant, The Abode of the Moorish King.
 The Moorish Baths, Arch of King Philip V, House of Juan Bosco, Church of Santa Maria la Mayor and the convent of San Francisco.
 You will be struck by the British influence throughout your journey to Ronda.

 If you saty in one of our holiday rentals in Estepona, just take the road to Tarifa and take the boat for Tangiers, you will be in Tangiers in 45 minutes.
 Located as it is in Morocco, in North Africa, Tangiers conjures up images of the desert, camels, dusky maidens and Ferocious Berber tribesmen.